ben-dh3/CV/README.md

 ## Ben Duffield-Harding

-Software Engineer and Makers Academy alumnus specialising in building full-stack web applications with test-driven development, CI/CD and Agile methodologies.
-Coming from a background in customer service and personal training, I thrive when working in teams and have a strong ability to communicate technical ideas.
-I am currently seeking a permanent position which will allow me to further improve my Agile skills.
+Self-taught software developer and Makers Academy alumnus specialising in building great user experiences for full-stack web applications in Agile teams.
+Coming from a background in customer service and personal training, I thrive when working in teams and have a passion for creative problem-solving.
+I am currently seeking a permanent position which will allow me to further improve my technical skills.

 ## Projects